-What are potential risks for false monkeypox test results
+What are the potential risks for false monkeypox test results?

 There are a few potential risks for false monkeypox test results.
 First, if the sample is contaminated, it could produce a false positive result.
-Additionally, if the sample collection and test are not performed correctly, it could also produce a false positive which can lead to unnecessary quarantines and other measures.
+Additionally, if the sample collection and test are not performed correctly, it could also produce a false positive, leading to unnecessary quarantines and other measures.
 In some cases, patients may also be misdiagnosed with another disease, such as chickenpox or smallpox.

 Here are the potential risks of false monkeypox test results according to the U.S. Food and Drug Administration:

 - False-negative monkeypox test results mean the test says the person does not have monkeypox, but they do have monkeypox.
 A false-negative result may lead to delayed diagnosis or inappropriate treatment.
-False-negative results can also lead to the infected person not taking action to limit their exposure to others, and further spread of the monkeypox virus.
+False-negative results can also lead to the infected person not taking action to limit their exposure to others and further spreading the monkeypox virus.

 - False-positive monkeypox test results mean the test says the person has monkeypox, but they do not have monkeypox.
-A false-positive result may lead to a delay in a correct diagnosis or the right treatment for the actual cause of the person’s illness, which could be a disease other than monkeypox.
+A false-positive result may delay a correct diagnosis or the right treatment for the actual cause of the person’s illness, which could be a disease other than monkeypox.